poemm/bigint_experiments/README.md

-`bignum.h` (translated from `bignum.py`) is a library for the following bignum arithmetic over integers:
+`bigint.h` (translated from `bigint.py`) is a library for the following bigint arithmetic over integers:
  - addition without an extra carry limb
  - subtraction for lhs>=rhs
  - comparisons < and <=